adaminion/harleen/readme.md

 - Moved test user after GeneralSeeder and ResourcesSeeder.
 - Added Maatwebsite/Excel to support Excel.
 - Added exportNewUserPass in AccountController to download newly created username and password and bind with account/reset/all/export.
+- Added summaryWorkingArea in ResourcesController act as montage for working area.